-It is recommended that you carry out a visual check of your fire extinguishers once a month.
-This takes very little time, can save both money and lives, and is part of the legal requirement.
+It is recommended that you carry out fire extinguisher inspection or visual check at least once a month.
+This takes very little time, can save both money and lives and is part of the legal requirement.

-The visual check can be carried out by the premises fire Marshal or Fire Warden as part of their fire safety management checks and as and reiterated in the Company Fire Risk Assessment Report.
+The fire extinguisher inspection can be carried out by the premises fire Marshal or Fire Warden as part of their fire safety management checks and as and reiterated in the Company Fire Risk Assessment Report.